taylorai/galactic/README.md

 This first release is just a taste of what we have planned for Galactic.
 Here's what you have to look forward to:
 * __AI Data Labeling:__ Use API language models like OpenAI, or small local models, to automatically tag or filter your data for you.
 We'll also provide more fast classifiers (as with language identification) to do things like flag SEO spam, or detect if a sample is text vs. source code.
 * __More Powerful Deduplication:__ We will add Minhash-LSH to remove near-duplicates before you even have to compute embeddings.
 We will also add support for [D4](https://arxiv.org/abs/2308.12284), which follows semantic deduplication with a "diversification" step, keeping data that's further from cluster centroids.
 * __Scaling:__ The features we've built so far can handle thousands or even hundreds of thousands of examples without breaking a sweat, but for true web-scale data processing, local embeddings start to feel slow, and memory becomes precious.
-We're working on features to allow Galactic to scale gracefully to millions of examples.
+We're working on features (like smaller, faster embeddings) to allow Galactic to scale gracefully to millions of examples.

 If you like what we're doing, throw us a star on GitHub (or even better, contribute!), and stay tuned for more.